Are you trying to live strictly off of your land?

 6. Hot Bed

-A hot bed is a cold frame or a greenhouse that has either been coated in manure or has artificial heat in it.
+Hotbed gardening is using a cold frame or a greenhouse that has either been coated in manure or has artificial heat in it.
 This can generate enough heat to keep your plants from freezing.

 Just like blankets keep you from getting cold and freezing during the winter, they can do the same for your plants.
 So if you have any blankets or sheets that will cover your plants and keep the frost off of them, then you can use them to help your winter garden.